carlosengels/carlosengels/README.md

 I'm Carlos a Denver based Dev.
 My main language is Java but I really enjoy writing in Python and Golang as well.
 I love network stuff cyber and got a good kick out of learning for the CompTIA Network+ and Security+ certifications.

-:hammer_and_wrench: Skills: Java // AWS // APIs // SQL :hammer_and_wrench: Skills:
+:hammer_and_wrench: Skills: Java // AWS // APIs // SQL :hammer_and_wrench:

 - 🔭 I’m currently working on BloomTech Backend Developement
 - 💬 Ask me about why I want to name my first child Json